SebghatYusuf/everything-plus/docs/USER_GUIDE.md

 ## Updates

-Everything Clone checks for updates automatically and will notify you when new versions are available.
+Everything Plus checks for updates automatically and will notify you when new versions are available.

 **Manual Update Check:**
 1. Help → Check for Updates